 Thus, the name could be connected with the first words of the Hail Mary prayer, which in Maltese is “Sliem Għalik Marija”.

 Sliem is the Maltese word meaning peace.

-As opposed to Valletta, Sliema Malta is more well known for its massive shopping centres.
+Sliema Malta is more known for it’s shopping centres.

 Although history plays a part in virtually every town in Malta, Valletta Malta is far more connected to this history than any other town.

 As opposed to Valletta, the town of Sliema Malta began to develop predominantly during the British era, in the second half of the 19th century, later becoming popular as a summer resort for wealthier Valletta Malta residents.

 Undoubtedly, the most important location for the British was Sliema Malta.